Making a Space for Aphorism: Exploring the Intersection between Aphorism and Poetry

 In my own aphorisms, perhaps because my primary medium is poetry, I have often sought to distinguish a poem from an aphorism.

+The difference between the lyric poem and the aphorism?
 Only the first is content with leaving its question unanswered.

 (The Book of Lost Aphorisms)